Emaar Properties: India

-Joint Venture phase

-In 2005, while the Hyderabad project was ongoing, Emaar entered into a joint venture to handle future projects in India.
+In 2005, while the Hyderabad project was ongoing, Emaar entered into a joint venture to handle projects in India.
 Emaar India was founded in 2005 as a joint venture of Emaar Properties PJSC with MGF Developments Limited of India, in which Emaar was by far the larger equity partner and MGF was entrusted the operational responsibilities.
 The joint venture executed several significant projects, such as the 2010 Commonwealth Games Village in Delhi.

-In April 2016, Emaar announced that it would separate from its joint venture partner and that the company would be divided vertically.
-Shortly after the announcement, Emaar filed the demerger scheme in the Delhi High Court, and Shravan Gupta of MGF resigned from his operational positions.
-Prashant Gupta is the current CEO of the company.

-In pursuance of the intended demerger, the company is presently undergoing a restructuring exercise, wherein Emaar has taken control of all the ongoing projects of the company to ensure their completion at the earliest.
-The company has committed to deliver 11,000 units by end of 2018, beginning with over 3,000 units in 2017 itself.
+In April 2016, Emaar announced that it would separate from its joint venture partner and divide the company vertically.
+Shortly after the announcement, Emaar filed the demerger scheme in the Delhi High Court.
+In pursuance of the intended demerger, the company was, as of 2016, undergoing a restructuring exercise, wherein Emaar had taken control of all the ongoing projects of the company to ensure their completion at the earliest.
+The company committed to deliver 11,000 units by end of 2018.

-Future plans

-After initiating the demerger and restructuring exercise, the company launched the "True Emaar lifestyle" brand campaign to focus on establishing the brand 'Emaar India'.
-In future, the company intends to develop its land bank of 6000 acres, with focus on the residential and hospitality sectors.
-However, at present its focus is on the completion of all its ongoing projects.

-In late 2021, a Memorandum of Understanding was signed between the governments of Dubai and Jammu & Kashmir to facilitate investment into certain marquee projects.
-Under the agreement, Emaar is to develop a shopping mall in Srinagar of 500,000 sq.ft.
-EMAAR is also considering other investments in hospitality and mixed use commercial and residential projects in Jammu city and in Srinagar city.
+In late 2021, a Memorandum of Understanding was signed between the governments of Dubai and Jammu & Kashmir to facilitate investment into specific projects.
+Under the agreement, Emaar was set to develop a shopping mall in Srinagar of 500,000 sq.ft.
+At the time, EMAAR was also considering other investments in hospitality and mixed use commercial and residential projects in Jammu city and in Srinagar city.